Asian Women's Sorrows in "The Joy Luck Club"

 The Joy Luck Club is the name of their mahjong club as well as a collection of 16 short stories that depict the tensions and conflicts among these four mothers raised in China and their First Generation daughters raised in San Francisco.

-None of their feet were folded and bound, as shown in the pictures to the right, but their hearts and minds were certainly bound by many things.
+None of their feet were folded and bound, as shown in the pictures above, but their hearts and minds were certainly bound by many things.

 Suyuan began the Joy Luck Club in Kweilin, in the Second Sino-Japanese War.
 Japan was always attacking China.
 She and others evacuated to Kweilin to escape bombing.
 They needed a diversion to raise morale and Suyuan invited women to play weekly mahjong, raising money besides, and enjoying special foods. it lifted their spirits during the war.
 People spoke ill of the Joy Luck Club, though, saying they were wasteful and frivolous, but the women continued.
 They said that their hope for luck in life was their joy.